 - 17.1.
 We will take all necessary steps to make sure that, as far as is reasonably practical, we protect your health, safety, and welfare, in line with the Health and Safety at Work etc. Act (1974) and all other related legislation. - 17.2.
-You must co-operate with us on all health and safety matters and follow the information outlined in UCEM's online health and safety documents (opens new window). - 17.3.
+You must co-operate with us on all health and safety matters and follow the information outlined in UCEM's online health and safety documents (opens new window) for apprentices only.
+Further information can also be found in the Online Safety Guidance (opens new window). - 17.3.
 If you are on our premises or other venues related to your programmes of study, you must behave in a way that protects your own safety and the safety of others. - 17.4.
-If you have any concerns about health and safety, you must contact the Student Engagement Team via Student Central (opens new window).
+If you have any concerns about health and safety, you must contact the Student Advice Team via Student Central (opens new window).
 If you are an apprenticeship student, please contact your Apprenticeship Outcomes Officer.